noncesense-research-lab/noncesense-research-lab.github.io/README.md

 This is currently an informal donation process.
 While (value of donations) < (cost of servers), all donations will be directed toward VPS expenses.
 In the event that donations exceed expenses, appropriate uses will be discussed in #Noncesense-Research-Lab.
 The archival nodes generate more data than we can effectively store currently, so storage space and pipelines are the next likely candidate.
 Chime in if you would like to make a donation toward a specific subproject/expense.

-*Disclaimer: the donation wallet is currently managed by one individual behalf of Noncense Research Lab.
+*Disclaimer: the donation wallet is currently managed by one individual, on the behalf of Noncesense Research Lab.
 As the lab or donations scale, a more formal solution will be implemented - for example, a multi-sig wallet or Monero FFS.*

 ## Secure contact
 [noncesense-research-lab@protonmail.com](mailto:noncesense-research-lab@protonmail.com)